nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 ![PreOrder 07](images/DepthTraversal7.PNG)

-Following the same pattern as we did with the other nodes, `A`'s call stack frame will pick up where it left off, and check out `root.right`. `C` will be added to the call stack frame, and it will now be reassigned as the new `root`.
+Following the same pattern as we did with the other nodes, `A`'s call stack frame will pick up where it left off, and check out `root.right`. `C` will be added to the call stack frame, and it will the new function's `root`.

 ![PreOrder 08](images/DepthTraversal8.PNG)